VinitKumar01/2025-Daily-Code-Logs/README.md

 26-7-2025 || Learnt basics about search engine indexing and the maths behind it.

 27-7-2025 || Learnt some tailwindcss configurations and advanced properties.

+28-7-2025 || Learnt about chrome devtools in more details.